pairinteraction/pairinteraction/docs/contribute/getting_started.rst

       pip install -e .[tests,docs]

   Or, you can build solely the C++ backend using ``cmake``.
-This manual approach is recommended if you are planning to contribute to the C++ backend because it allows for a faster build more fine-grained control.
+This manual approach is recommended if you are planning to contribute to the C++ backend because it allows for a faster build and more fine-grained control.

   .. code-block:: bash